minhsangdotcom/Clean-Architecture_The-Template/README.md

 ### 8.2.3.
 How to add new permissions in your app

-To get this, let's navigate to constants folder in Infrastructure layer, then open Credential.cs file and pay your attention on permissions dictionary
+To get this, let's navigate to constants folder in Infrastructure layer, then open Credential.cs file and pay your attention on permissions list

 ```csharp
 public static readonly List<Dictionary<string, List<string>>> permissions =